 If you are headed out of town anyway, why not book your flight to take off at about 9:30 from DCA.
 Sit on the right side of the plane and witness the fireworks (and the crowd) from above.

 Note to self: Find out which other cities I could fly out of during fireworks.
 Unless that is dangerous.
 Then don't do it.

 Put a twist on the traditional military potluck by requesting that everyone bring only red, white or blue food.
-You know you want to indulge in all those crafty things on Pintrest!
+You know you want to indulge in all those crafty things on Pinterest!
 I personally am dying to wrap Twizzlers in blue starred ribbon.
-But that is just cuz I have a thing for Twizzlers.
-Hopefully someone else will bring red meat.
+But that is just 'cuz I have a thing for Twizzlers.
+Hopefully, someone else will bring red meat.